 Should it be determined that the teen needs to be dismissed, travel arrangements home will be made immediately, at the family’s expense and without a refund.

 Limited scholarships are available for IC.
-Please contact your regional staff for more information on scholarship opportunities in your community.
+Please contact your branch staff for more information on scholarship opportunities in your community.

 Deposits are fully refundable until September 15.
 Cancellation policies vary by region.
-Please contact your regional staff for more information.
+Please contact your branch staff for more information.

 KEY REGISTRATION DATES:

 All registrants who sign up by October 4 will receive a $50 early bird discount with a $400 deposit.
 Registering with a deposit guarantees teens a spot with their regional delegation.